-Although there are a lot more to see while in Petra, but the Treasury is the must-see.
+Although there is a lot more to see while in Petra, but the Treasury is the must-see.
 It is a masterpiece of art and architecture.
 Carved completely out of the sandstone with great details, it shows how fabulous Nabatean masons were.

 Street of Facades

-Street of Facades is where you can experience a unique, unforgettable hiking.
+Street of Facades is where you can experience unique, unforgettable hiking.
 Many of the visitors will come back again, just to step on this ancient hiking trail once more.

-The masons and the people of ancient Petra has created the tombs and houses of the city in this wider area.
+The masons and the people of ancient Petra have created the tombs and houses of the city in this wider area.
 The trail seems to be their streets and the buildings that are all carved into the stones are easily recognizable.

 This street is about 2000 years old and the atmosphere you will experience here is something extraordinary.